web2py/py4web/docs/chapter-12.rst

 Custom forms
 ~~~~~~~~~~~~

-Custom forms allow you to granulary control how the form is processed.
+Custom forms allow you to granularly control how the form is processed.
 In the template file, you can execute specific
 instructions before the form is displayed or after its data submission by inserting code among the following statements:

 .. code:: html